 Gortz is a big-bodied winger who has good puck protection down low.
 The two-way winger is hard to contain in the dirty areas of the ice and likes to shoot the puck.
 He has a solid defensive game due to his sound skating abilities and good positioned in his own end of the rink.
-The versatile winger played center growing up but has adjusted to the winger position quickly and improved offensive this past year.
-The late round pick has raw talent and a physical style that fits the North American game, but he will need time to develop and improve his overall offensive game to play at the NHL level.
+Gortz played center growing up but has adjusted to the winger position.